-The above table represents the turn penalties for a typical intersection between two streets represented ass Node A. From each direction, there are three possibilities; going straight ahead, turning left or turning right.
+The above table represents the turn penalties for a typical intersection between two streets represented as Node A. From each direction, there are three possibilities; going straight ahead, turning left, or turning right.
 This intersection consequently has 12 turns, each having a specific attributed penalty.
 Straight flows (1-3, 3-1, 2-4, and 4-2) are assumed to have no “turn” penalty.
-Right turns (2-1, 1-4, 3-2 and 4-3) are assigned one standard turn penalty, which can be represented as an average time it takes for completion (e.g. number of seconds).
-Left turns (1-2, 4-1 and 2-3) are assigned two standard turn penalties.
+Right turns (2-1, 1-4, 3-2, and 4-3) are assigned one standard turn penalty, which can be represented as the average time it takes for completion (e.g. number of seconds).
+Left turns (1-2, 4-1, and 2-3) are assigned two standard turn penalties.
 One left turn, 3-4, is prohibited by a traffic sign and thus receives a negative value (impossible to complete).
 With this information, a network data model has all the required information to handle routing at this intersection.